MA in Economics and Finance

 - The equivalent of a baccalaureate degree from the University of Alberta with a grade point average of at least 3.5 (on the University of Alberta's 4-point grading scale) in the last 60 units of course weight (normally equivalent to 20 single-term courses) of study; see the Faculty of Graduate Studies and Research Prospectus for examples of grade point average equivalencies.
 Students with the equivalent of a BA (Honors) in Economics may be considered for admission into the one-year MA or 22-month MA Economics/Finance program.
 The student's undergraduate program should include advanced courses in microeconomics, macroeconomics, and econometrics.

-- Students who have not taken courses at the advanced level in one of microeconomics, macroeconomics, or econometrics may still be admitted directly into the MA program, however, an additional four to eight months may be required to complete the program.
+- Students who have not taken courses at the advanced level in one of microeconomics, macroeconomics, or econometrics may still be admitted directly into the MA program, although this is unusual.
+In such cases, however, an additional four to eight months may be required to complete the program.

 - Students who have studied economics up to, but not beyond, the intermediate level may be admitted as qualifying graduate students.
 (For students at the University of Alberta, a minimum of ECON 281 and 384 (Intermediate Microeconomic Theory I and II), ECON 282 and 385 (Intermediate Macroeconomic Theory I and II), ECON 299 (Quantitative Methods in Economics), ECON 399 (Introductory Econometrics) and a course in each of calculus and statistics at the introductory level are required for admission into this category.)